The Glyde-In Committee 2025 / 26

 I am a long- term resident of East Fremantle and discovered Glyde-In after I retired and wanted to learn the ukelele.
 Fifteen students in the beginner class made appalling noise but surprisingly, it was so much fun!
 Soon we produced something that sounded like music!
 I had discovered what the Glyde-In is all about - that is, come in, be challenged, learn something new and make new friends.
 I was amazed to learn that the Glyde-In runs primarily on a small army of volunteers, a small grant from the local council and funds generated from membership, program fees and fundraising.
 I was keen to be involved and joined the Committee two years ago.
 I am honoured to now be Chair and eager to continue contributing to such a vibrant and diverse community organisation.

-mal christison web Julie Robertson (Deputy Chair)
+mal christison web Julie Robertson (Secretary)

 Kerry D pic Kerry Donovan (Treasurer)

-This is my fifth year on the committee and I am delighted to be re-nominated as Treasurer.
+This is my eigth year on the committee and I am delighted to be re-nominated as Treasurer.
 Glyde-In is a great hub for learning and social engagement.
 I am impressed by the way the centre is managed, the wide range of activities and the excellent quality of the speakers and tutors.
-I retired in 2014 from a senior management role for a large public training organisation.
-I am currently on two
+I retired in 2014 from a senior management role for a large public training organisation, and more recently from the Town Of East Fremantle council after 6 years of service.
+I look forward to continuing to work with the Management Committee and hope to add value to the future running and planning of the Centre.

 Jono